ThePreetSharma/ThePreetSharma/README.md

 - 👋 Hi, I’m @ThePreetSharma
 - 👀 I’m interested in Python Programming and Computer Networks
-- 🌱 I’m currently learning Frontend Web Dev and building an Portfolio
+- 🌱 I’m currently learning Frontend Web Dev and building a Portfolio
 - 💞️ I’m not looking to collaborate right now
 - 📫 How to reach me -> mail me -> thepreetsharma@gmail.com